effekseer/EffekseerForUnity/readme.txt

 Plugin and samples are stored.

 -Help
-Help written about how to use is saved.
+Help written about how to use on the online.

 ==== Japanese ====